unobserved-io/Furtherance/README.md

 * Track your time spent on tasks with an associated project, rate, and tags.
 * Pomodoro timer with breaks and periodic larger breaks.
 * Cross-platform!
 Use it on Linux, Mac, and Windows.
+* Sync your task history across all of your devices with [Furtherance Sync](furtherance.com/sync).
 * Tasks can be edited after they are created.
 * Settings to customize the view and defaults to your liking.
 * Features can be added!
 Just open an issue.